MaiKuraki/EmulationStation-zhcn/README.md

 This is a fork from EmulationStation for RetroPie, intend to translate it to Simplified Chinese.
 EmulationStation is a cross-platform graphical front-end for emulators with controller navigation.

+This version contains information about "Game Case console".
+"Game Case" is an upgrade kit of Nintendo GameBoyAdvance.
+Basically it puts a Rpi-CM3 into GBA case and upgrades the screen to 480x320, with 3hrs battery life.
+In short, please buy it.
 Building
 ========